codeimpossible/blog.barboza.io/src/posts/dnd-reward-cards.md

 {% endfor %}
 </noscript>

-In the end, the cards did exactly what I wanted: they encouraged players to show up, dive in, help each other, and make the game as fun as possible for everyone.
+In the end, the cards did exactly what I wanted: they encouraged players to show up, be involved in the story, help each other, and make the game as fun as possible for everyone.
 If you do use any of these or if you have your own "reward cards" system, shoot me a message on [mastodon][mastodon]!

 [mastodon]: https://mastodon.gamedev.place/@Literallyacat